Centralia Massacre (Missouri)

-The Centralia Massacre was an incident during the American Civil War in which 24 unarmed U.S. Army soldiers were captured and executed in Centralia, Missouri on September 27, 1864, by a band led by the pro-Confederate guerrilla leader William T. Anderson.
-Future outlaw Jesse James was among the guerrillas.

-In the ensuing Battle of Centralia a large detachment of U.S. Army mounted infantry attempted to intercept Anderson, but nearly all of them were killed in combat.
+The Centralia Massacre was the summary execution of 24 captured Union army soldiers in Centralia, Missouri on September 27, 1864, during the American Civil War by Confederate bushwhackers under William T. Anderson.
+Future outlaw Jesse James was among the killers.
+In the ensuing Battle of Centralia a large detachment of Union mounted infantry attempted to intercept Anderson, but nearly all of them were killed in combat.

 Background

 In 1864, the military forces of the Confederate States, faced with a rapidly deteriorating position, launched an invasion of northern Missouri.
 It was led by General Sterling Price and his Missouri State Guard.
 The objective was to influence the 1864 presidential election by capturing St. Louis and the state capitol at Jefferson City.
 As part of his strategy, Price encouraged guerrilla warfare, especially the disruption of the railroads.
 "Bloody Bill" Anderson and his guerrilla company were among those who took part.

 On September 23, 1864, Anderson engaged in a skirmish in Boone County, Missouri, seven miles east of Rocheport.
 His men managed to kill eleven U.S. Army soldiers and three black civilian teamsters.
 The U.S. soldiers responded by shooting six of Anderson's men captured at a house in Rocheport the next day.

 Also, on September 24, Anderson attacked the pro-U.S. town of Fayette, but the attack failed.
 Thirteen of Anderson's men were killed, and more than 30 were wounded.
 Only one U.S. soldier was killed, with two wounded.